 The most addictive prescription drugs include:

 Frequent heroin or alcohol use can lead to drug or alcohol dependence.
-While stimulant drugs such as cocaine incite such a profound euphoric high, users will repeatedly seek to feel the experience.
+While stimulant drugs such as Cocaine incite such a profound euphoric high, users will repeatedly seek to feel the experience.

 Cannabis is known to be the most commonly abused drug around the world.
 Research indicates that up to 30 per cent of cannabis users may suffer from a substance use disorder.
 12

-Getting help for drug abuse or addiction
+Getting help for addiction

 We at Detox Plus specialise in drug addiction treatment, following the recommended treatment approaches and principles of effective treatment.